 Instill the message of peace in children at an early age.

-Provide a sound Islamic foundation by investing in colorful children’s Islamic books that relate stories from the Qur’an in simple sentences.
+Provide a sound Islamic foundation by investing in colourful children’s Islamic books that relate stories from the Qur’an in simple sentences.

-Appeal to their creative side and engage them in craft activities and coloring pages that propel peace.
+Appeal to their creative side and engage them in craft activities and colouring pages that propel peace.

 4. Bring the Family Together

 There’s nothing like a family get-together with a big pot of food to enhance the occasion.

 Talking, eating, and socialising with family members helps develop a better understanding of each other.

 Make time to have the family over as it brings a sense of belonging, security, stability, and peace.

 Make it a habit to perform prayers together and try to engage in many things as a family in order to develop stronger ties and interconnection.